 - Chikungunya: Found in Africa, North and South America, Asia, Europe and the Indian subcontinent, chikungunya is a virus transmitted by the Aedes aegypti mosquito.
 Symptoms of this virus include fever, joint and muscle pain, headache, nausea, tiredness and a rash.

 - Zika: Found in Africa, North and South America, Asia and the Pacific region, Zika is a virus transmitted by the Aedes aegypti and Aedes albopictus mosquito.
 Once a person is infected, the virus can be transmitted from person to person through sex.
+Zika symptoms include a mild fever, headache, joint and muscle pain, a skin rash and irritated eyes.
 Zika can also impact an unborn child if the mother is infected while pregnant.
-Symptoms of Zika include a mild fever, headache, joint and muscle pain, a skin rash, and irritated eyes.

-- Dengue: Found in Africa, North and South America, Asia, and Europe, dengue is a virus transmitted by the Aedes aegypti mosquito.
+- Dengue: Found in Africa, North and South America, Asia and Europe, dengue is a virus transmitted by the Aedes aegypti mosquito.
 The symptoms of dengue are similar to the flu.
-Other symptoms include a fever, headache, joint and muscle pain, and nausea.
+Other symptoms include fever, headache, joint and muscle pain and nausea.

-- Malaria: Found in Sub-Saharan Africa, malaria is transmitted by the anopheles mosquito.
-Symptoms of malaria can include fever, headache, and vomiting.
+- Malaria: Found in sub-Saharan Africa, malaria is a virus transmitted by the anopheles mosquito.
+Symptoms of malaria can include fever, headache and vomiting.
 Malaria can be fatal.

-- Yellow fever: Found in Africa and Latin America, yellow fever is transmitted by the Aedes aegypti mosquito.
-Symptoms of yellow fever can include fever, headache, muscle and back pain, lack of appetite, and vomiting.
+- Yellow fever: Found in Africa and Latin America, yellow fever is a virus transmitted by the Aedes aegypti mosquito.
+Symptoms of yellow fever can include fever, headache, muscle and back pain, lack of appetite and vomiting.
 Yellow fever can be fatal.

 Who is at risk of being bitten by mosquitoes?

-Anyone can be bitten by a mosquito.
-However, there are some factors that might prompt mosquito bites.
+Mosquitoes bite anyone.
+However, some factors might prompt mosquito bites.
 These include: